omnetpp/docs.omnetpp.org/tictoc/index.md

 To make the model execute longer, after a message arrives to its destination the destination node will generate another message with a random destination address, and so forth.
-Read the full code: @ref txc13.cc.
+Read the full code: <a srcfile="tictoc/code/txc13.cc."/>

 When you run the model, it'll look like this: